keskival/universal-embodiment/phase1.md

 on the level of quality and utility we expect to achieve, and we will for example utilise existing image backbones for frame embeddings.
 We will also actively hunt for more data.

+Since the model structure represents some additional but realistic inductive biases, it should allow us to work with a bit fewer data.